DataStax-Academy/cassandra-fundamentals-secondary-indexes/step4.md

 <div class="step-title">Using a 2i for equality queries</div>

-Our first task is to create a materialized view with name `users_by_name` that will allow retrieving users based on their names like in this query:
+Our first task is to create a secondary index to support retrieving rows from table `ratings_by_movie` based on the `rating` column like in this query:

 <pre class="non-executable-code">
-SELECT * FROM users_by_name
+SELECT * FROM ratings_by_movie
-WHERE name = 'Joe';
+WHERE title  = 'Alice in Wonderland'
+  AND year   = 2010
+  AND rating = 9;
 </pre>

-We can use table `users` as a base table for the view.

-✅ Create the materialized view:
+✅ Create the 2i:
 ```
-CREATE MATERIALIZED VIEW IF NOT EXISTS
+CREATE INDEX IF NOT EXISTS
-users_by_name AS
-  SELECT * FROM users
-  WHERE name IS NOT NULL AND email IS NOT NULL
-PRIMARY KEY ((name), email);
+   rating_ratings_by_movie_2i
+ON ratings_by_movie (rating);
 ```

-✅ Retrieve users from the base table and materialized view:
+✅ Retrieve rows based on a rating value:
 ```
-SELECT * FROM users;
+-- Real-time transactional query
-SELECT * FROM users_by_name;
+SELECT * FROM ratings_by_movie
+WHERE title  = 'Alice in Wonderland'
+  AND year   = 2010
+  AND rating = 9;
 ```

-✅ Update a base table row and verify the effect on the materialized view:
 ```
-UPDATE users SET name = 'Joseph'
-WHERE email = 'joe@datastax.com';
+-- Expensive analytical query

-SELECT * FROM users WHERE email = 'joe@datastax.com';
+SELECT * FROM ratings_by_movie
-SELECT * FROM users_by_name WHERE name = 'Joseph';
+WHERE rating = 9;
 ```

 <!-- NAVIGATION -->